hindsholm/js-presentation/presentation.md

 Compiling JS to JS

 - [Babel](https://babeljs.io/)
-  - Convert ECMAScript 2015+ code into a backwards compatible version of JavaScript
+  - Using tomorrow's JavaScript today
   - Transform syntax
   - Polyfill features that are missing in your target environment
   - Used by React and others
 - Traceur
   - same as Babel but inactive(?)

 ---

 <!-- .slide: data-background-image="img/Npm-logo.svg" data-background-size="contain" data-background-repeat="no-repeat" data-background-opacity="0.2" -->